Compactness of Green operators with applications to semilinear nonlocal elliptic equations

 (ii) Let $\mu \in \M(\Omega,\delta^{\gamma})$ and consider the decomposition as in \eqref{eq_maintheo2} for $\Gbb^{\Omega}[\mu]$.
 Following the same argument as above, we have the same estimates for $J_1, J_2$ where $\gamma'$ is replaced by $\gamma$.
 Furthermore, the estimate for $J_3$ also holds under assumption \eqref{eq_G4} by Lemma \ref{lem:technical}(ii).
 Hence, the map $\Gbb^{\Omega}: \M(\Omega,\delta^{\gamma}) \to L^1(K)$ is compact for any subset $K \subset \subset \Omega$.
 Finally, following Step 2 in the proof of (i), we conclude that the map $\Gbb^{\Omega}: \M(\Omega,\delta^{\gamma}) \to L^q(\Omega,\delta^{\alpha})$ is compact for every $q \in [1, {p^*_{\gamma,\alpha})}$ (recall that $p^*_{\gamma,\alpha}=\frac{N+\alpha}{N+\gamma-2s}$). \end{proof}

-We infer in particular from Theorem \ref{theo:compactness} that the map $\Gbb^{\Omega}: \M(\Omega,\delta^{\gamma}) \to L^1(\Omega,\delta^{\gamma})$ is compact under the given assumptions.
-As a consequence of Theorem \ref{theo:compactness}(ii), we obtain the following convergence which can be interpreted as the stability of solutions to linear problems.
+In particular, we infer from Theorem \ref{theo:compactness} that the map $\Gbb^{\Omega}: \M(\Omega,\delta^{\gamma}) \to L^1(\Omega,\delta^{\gamma})$ is compact under the given assumptions.
+In addition, as a consequence of Theorem \ref{theo:compactness}(ii), we obtain the following convergence which can be interpreted as the stability of solutions to linear problems.

-\begin{corollary} Suppose that \eqref{eq_G1}--\eqref{eq_G4} hold.
+\begin{corollary} Suppose that \eqref{eq_G2}--\eqref{eq_G4} hold.
 Assume $\{ \mu_n\}_{n \in \N} \subset \M(\Omega,\delta^{\gamma})$ converges weakly to $\mu$ in $\M(\Omega,\delta^{\gamma})$.
 Then $\Gbb^{\Omega}[\mu_n] \to \Gbb^{\Omega}[\mu]$ in $L^1(\Omega,\delta^{\gamma})$. \end{corollary}

 \begin{proof} Let $\{ \nu_n\}_{n \in \mathbb{N}}$ be an arbitrary subsequence of $\{\mu_n\}_{n \in \mathbb{N}}$.
 Put $u_{\nu_n} := \Gbb^{\Omega}[\nu_n], n \in \N$, and $u_\mu := \Gbb^{\Omega}[\mu]$.
 By the compactness of the map $\Gbb^{\Omega}: \M(\Omega,\delta^{\gamma}) \to L^1(\Omega,\delta^{\gamma})$ in Theorem \ref{theo:compactness} (ii), up to a subsequence, there exists a function $v \in L^1(\Omega,\delta^{\gamma})$ such that $u_{\nu_n} \to v$ in $L^1(\Omega,\delta^{\gamma})$.
 By the integration-by-parts formula \cite[Lemma 4.4]{TruongTai_2020}, we have